baduhai/Koi/README.md

 #### Build from source

 1. `git clone https://github.com/baduhai/Koi.git`

 2. `cd Koi`

 3. `mkdir build`

 4. `cd build`

 5. `qmake ../src/koi.pro`

 6. `make`

 7. `make install` - requires root privileges.

+These instructions also apply to building the latest release version of Koi.
+Instead of cloning the repository, download and extract the latest *Source Code* archive, from then follow step 2 and beyond.

 ### References

-The following is a list of resources that I used as reference or inspiration for writing Koi.
+The following is a list of resources that I used as reference and inspiration for writing Koi.

 - [Yin-Yang](https://github.com/daehruoydeef/Yin-Yang) - For UI layout and features inspiration.
 - [system-tray-icon-qt](https://github.com/C0D1UM/system-tray-icon-qt) - For teaching me how to implement a system tray icon with Qt.